arkadianriver/usf-learning-guides/README.md

 > that PagedJS uses to generate the output documents.

 <p style="border:2px solid red;background-color:#dfdfad;padding:6px">USF
-Learning Guides are used as an example.
-This repository is not associated with that organization in any way.</p>
+Learning Guides are used as an example for a proof-of-concept.
+This repository is not directly associated with USF.</p>

-## Contents:
+**Contents:**

 -  [Editing content online](#editing-content-online)
 -  [About markdown](#about-markdown)